 \begin{condition} For any small open $U\subset X$ such that $\pi^{-1}U \cong U \times S^1$, there exists a local coordinate $(x,\theta)$ of $\pi^{-1}U$ such that \begin{enumerate} \item[(i)] $\phi(x,\theta) = f(x) e^{i m \theta},$ \item[(ii)] the zero set of $\Re f$ (resp. $\Im f$) gives rise to a partition $P=P_U$ (resp. $Q=Q_U$) of $U$, and \item[(iii)] $(P_U,Q_U)$ is a generic pair of partitions of $U$. \end{enumerate} \end{condition}

-In this section, we prove the following theorem. \begin{theorem} Fix any point $x \in X$ such that $\phi (x,\theta) \neq 0$.
+In this section, we prove the following theorem. \begin{theo} Fix any point $x \in X$ such that $\phi (x,\theta) \neq 0$.
 Then any nodal domain of $\Re\phi $ has a nonempty intersection with $\pi^{-1}x$.
 In particular, the number of nodal domains of $\Re \phi$ is $\leq 2m$.
 Assume further that $\phi$ has a regular zero.
-Then the number of nodal domains of $\Re \phi$ is $2$. \end{theorem}
+Then the number of nodal domains of $\Re \phi$ is $2$. \end{theo}

 We begin with few observations in terms of fixed $U$ and a local coordinate $(x,\theta)$ of $\pi^{-1}U$. \begin{prop} If $\Re \phi$ is positive on two open sets $U_1 \subset \pi^{-1}U \cap \{\theta=\frac{k\pi}{2m}\}$ and $U_2 \subset \pi^{-1}U \cap \{\theta=\frac{(k+1)\pi}{2m}\}$ for some integer $k$, and if $\pi U_1 \cap \pi U_2 \neq \emptyset$, then $U_1$ and $U_2$ are contained in the same nodal domain of $\Re \phi$. \end{prop} \begin{proof} Let $x_0$ be a point in the intersection $\pi U_1 \cap \pi U_2$.
 Then from the equation